lejennb/zenpower3/README.md

 *If k10temp is not blacklisted, you may have to manually unload k10temp after each restart.

 ## Sensors monitoring
-You can use this app: [zenmonitor](https://github.com/ocerman/zenmonitor), or your favourie sensors monitoring software
+You can use the `sensors` command, [zenmonitor3](https://github.com/Ta180m/zenmonitor3), or your favorite sensors monitoring software.

 ## Update instructions
 1. Unload zenpower `sudo modprobe -r zenpower`